1955 in the Vietnam War: January

 With the advice of American and French experts, the government of South Vietnam adopted Ordinance No. 2 which set the rent tenant farmers were obligated to pay to landlords to a maximum of 25 percent of the crop.
 Some tenants considered the 25 percent rate exorbitant.
-During the first year of the operation of the Ordinance about one-fourth of the more than one million tenant farmers in South Vietnam signed contracts with landowners establishing rental rates.
-The Ordinance was the first major effort of South Vietnam to counter the influence and popularity of the Viet Minh in rural areas.
+During the first year of the operation of the Ordinance, about one-fourth of the more than one million tenant farmers in South Vietnam signed contracts with landowners establishing rental rates.
+The Ordinance was the first major effort in South Vietnam to counter the influence and popularity of the Viet Minh in rural areas.
 The Viet Minh had dispossessed many landlords and given land and influence to poor and landless farmers.